-Embecta will continue to engage in the process of creating its own, or engaging third parties separate from BD to provide, systems and services to replace many of the systems and services that BD currently provides to Embecta, including, for example, information technology infrastructure, enterprise resource planning and other systems and accounting and reporting systems.
-Embecta may incur temporary interruptions in business operations if it cannot transition effectively from BD's existing operating systems, databases and programming languages that support these functions to its own systems.
-The failure to implement the new systems and transition data successfully and cost-effectively could disrupt Embecta's business operations and have a material adverse effect on its profitability.
+In addition, Embecta may not be successful in timely, effectively or efficiently implementing these systems and services or in transitioning from BD's systems to Embecta's systems.
+Embecta will continue to engage in the process of creating its own, or engaging third parties separate from BD to provide, systems and services to replace many of the systems and services that BD currently provides to Embecta once the TSA, the LSA and other transaction agreements, or any extension thereto, expires or is terminated including, for example, information technology infrastructure, enterprise resource planning and other systems, logistics, employee, customer, vendor and accounting support services, distribution and regulatory support and services and accounting and reporting systems.
+Embecta expects this process to be complex, time-consuming and costly.
+Embecta may incur temporary interruptions in business operations if it cannot transition effectively from BD's existing operating systems, logistics, distribution and regulatory support, databases and programming languages that support these functions to its own systems.
+The failure to implement the new systems and transition data successfully and cost-effectively could disrupt Embecta's business operations, including preventing Embecta from paying suppliers and employees, receiving revenue from its customers, entering into new agreements, selling or delivering products in certain jurisdictions, complying with financial reporting and other obligations and performing administrative or other services on a timely basis, which could adversely affect Embecta's financial condition and results of operations.
 In addition, Embecta's costs for the operation of these systems may be higher than the amounts reflected in its historical combined financial statements.

-Following the end of the transition period, Embecta will be required to rebrand its products to remove the BD name, transfer or obtain new manufacturing, supply chain, regulatory and product licenses and registrations in the name of Embecta, which could adversely affect its ability to attract and maintain end users or which could result in delays or interruptions of Embecta's commercialization and distribution operations or the loss of customers and revenue, all of which could adversely affect its financial conditions and results of operations.
+Following the end of the transition period, Embecta will be required to rebrand its products to remove the BD name, transfer or obtain new manufacturing, supply chain, regulatory and product licenses and registrations in the name of Embecta, which could adversely affect its ability to attract and maintain customers and end users or which could result in delays or interruptions of Embecta's commercialization and distribution operations or the loss of customers and revenue, all of which could adversely affect its financial conditions and results of operations.

 Embecta has historically marketed its products using the "BD" name and logo, which is a globally recognized brand with a strong reputation for high-quality products among people with diabetes and Embecta's distributors.
-Under the terms of the agreements entered into with BD in connection with the Separation and Distribution, Embecta received a temporary license to use the "BD" and "Becton Dickinson" name and logo on its products, certain legal entities and relevant regulatory registrations.
-Following the expiration of this license, Embecta will be required to rebrand and update, as applicable, its products, manufacturing, supply chain, and regulatory registrations and licenses using the "Embecta" name or other names and marks and remove the "BD" name and logo on its products, registrations and licenses.
-These new names and brands may not benefit from the same recognition and association with product quality as the BD name, which could adversely affect Embecta's ability to attract and maintain its customers, who may prefer to use products with a stronger brand identity.
+Under the terms of the agreements entered into with BD in connection with the Separation and Distribution, Embecta received a temporary license to use the "BD" and "Becton Dickinson" name and logo on its products and marketing, certain legal entities and relevant regulatory registrations.
+Following the expiration of this license, Embecta will be required to rebrand and update, as applicable, its products and marketing, manufacturing, supply chain, and regulatory registrations and licenses using the "Embecta" name or other names and marks and remove the "BD" name and logo on its products and marketing, registrations and licenses.
+These new names and brands may not benefit from the same recognition and association with product quality as the BD name, which could adversely affect Embecta's ability to attract and maintain its customers and end users, who may prefer to use products with a stronger brand identity.